IanDxSSXX/easy-css/README.md

 [![vite-plugin-easy-css](https://badgen.net/npm/v/vite-plugin-easy-css?label=vite-plugin-easy-css)](https://www.npmjs.com/package/https://badgen.net/npm/v/vite-plugin-easy-css?label=vite-plugin-easy-css)

-🪽 The easiest way to write css in js.
+🎨 The easiest way to write css in js.

+Easy css is best for
+1. developers writing component libraries or abstract components
+2. developers building quick and simple websites with easy-css-atomic and easy-css-utility

 Other css in js tools are just great, but what if I just want to add a simple style to the html head?
 With easy-css, you can write simple css styles using template literals and have them automatically generate class names `based on the variable name`.
 This makes it easy to add styles to your HTML without having to worry about `naming conflicts` or `generating random class names`.
 Plus, easy-css is lightweight and has no dependencies, making it a great choice for projects of all sizes.